An official website of the State of Oregon

-To determine eligibility, project proponents should consider the outcomes of stakeholder engagement projects.
+To determine eligibility, project proponents should consider the outcomes of engagement projects.
 To qualify as necessary for restoration or acquisition, the project must be tied to a specific geography, address clearly articulated habitat or watershed or ecosystem function goals for that geography, and identify a clear path toward achieving the restoration or acquisition measurable outcomes within a reasonable and specific timeframe.

 Please see OWEB's Online Application Guidance.
 In the online application, applicants should select all activities that apply to the proposed project.

-Education projects are not eligible for Stakeholder Engagement grants.
+Education projects are not eligible for Engagement Grants.